mekanix/meka.rs/content/pages/resume.md

 - Research
     - NuttX using Clang (one board ported from GCC-only config)
     - C++ in DSP/RT environemnt
-    - HardenedBSD and FreeBSD kernel development
+    - FreeBSD kernel development
-    - Music and 3D studio based on HardenedBSD (Ardour and Blender)
+    - Music and 3D studio based on FreeBSD (Ardour and Blender)
     - HAST
     - DTrace